 - No anonymous payment options

-IPVanish has 1400+ servers in over 50+ countries.
+IPVanish has 2000+ servers in over 50+ countries.
 This even includes nine servers in Zurich, Switzerland.
-The good news is that you don’t also need to connect to these servers if you want to enjoy breakneck connection speeds – IPVanish is a fast service in general.
+The good news is that you don’t need to connect to these servers if you want to enjoy breakneck connection speeds – IPVanish is a swift service with the implementation of WireGuard.

 This makes it a great choice if you want to watch foreign streaming platforms like Netflix, Hulu, or Sling TV in high definition without buffering or lag.
-As a bonus, you can connect up to 10 devices to their servers simultaneously.
+As a bonus, you can connect an unlimited number of devices to their servers simultaneously.

 Like most of the other VPNs on this list, IPVanish also prioritizes privacy with its strict no-logging policy and its security features.
 The service uses 256-bit AES encryption, with DNS and IPv6 leak protection.
 It’s one of the most feature-full suites we’ve seen.